The Hundred Wells of Salaga

 Author: Ayesha Harruna Attah

 The sensuous prose of Ayesha Harruna Attah immerses you in the rhythms, relationships, desires and struggles in women’s lives in Ghana in the late 19th century during the scramble for Africa.
-One Hundred Wells also offers a remarkable view of slavery within Africa, centering around two strong and memorable female characters whose lives intersect in a surprising way.
+The Hundred Wells of Salaga also offers a remarkable view of slavery within Africa, centering around two strong and memorable female characters whose lives intersect in a surprising way.

 ENGLISH (World) | Cassava Republic